Twipped/CurvyAndTrans.com/posts/2000-01-01.0004.740D5B/index.md

 - **A strong desire to be of another gender**
 - **A strong desire to be treated as another gender**

   These are the social and societal dysphoria.
-They are how a person wants to interact with the world, and wants the world interacts with them.
+They are how a person wants to interact with the world, and wants the world to interact with them.

 - **A strong conviction that one has the typical feelings and reactions of another gender**